Thermal Properties of Gauge-Invariant Graphene in Noncommutative Phase-Space: Thermal properties of gauge-invariant graphene in NCPS

 Thermal quantities in Eq. (\ref{eq:33}) can be reformulated in terms $\tau$ as follows:

 with

+in which $\kappa$ defines the characteristic relativistic Landau energy scale.
 The results demonstrate that the NCPS significantly influences both the partition function and the thermal properties.
 To further examine the behavior of these results, we present graphical illustrations that highlight the impact of deformation effects on the thermal properties.